Writing your research proposal

 Upload your research proposal document (as a PDF or Word document) within the online application form as part of your PhD study place application.

-If you further intend to apply for a scholarship, we recommend that you consult your proposed supervisor on appropriate scholarship opportunities and on adapting your proposal to meet the requirements of the scholarships section of the online application form.
+If you also intend to apply for a scholarship, we recommend that you consult your proposed supervisor on appropriate scholarship opportunities, and about adapting your proposal to meet the requirements of the scholarships section of the online application form.

 Find a PhD